LawyerCat42069/BRC-420-69/README.md

 **BRC-420-69 Ordinal Inscriptions**

+What if our Ordinals looked like this:

+BRC-420
+Collection Name
+Parent Satoshi Number: XXXXXXXXXXXXXXXXX
+Hash Value 1: 7f3aabc4e1526795943d9ced300101746dbf0a6dc317454c273901c2e50d943d
+Hash Value 2: 585bf05702be6ca257e41978ec7625a2c2bce67cb6370bea859a3d31fc399a2d

+      And then a marketplace could decode it using a script also inscribed as an Ordinal, by referencing an encryption key found in a parent ordinal.
+And validate provenance and metadata by referencing the same ordinal.
+Truly decentralized marketplace protocols with on-chain indexing.

 BRC-420-69 is a new protocol for Ordinal Inscriptions on the Bitcoin blockchain.
 This Python-powered protocol provides a method of cryptographically storing an image with embedded metadata as an Ordinal that is private, immutable, secure, allows for delayed reveals of ordinals after minting, and contains verifiable metadata associated between the image and the collection metadata - ensuring long term provenance.
 This is also a standard that allows for onchain indexing btween the parent and children ordinals, allowing for fully permissionless Ordinals marketplace protocols that still display collection infromation and metadata.

 The protocol involves a parent inscription (BRC-420) that contains a public JSON file.
 This JSON file indexes all of the child Ordinals by a combination of transaction ID and first-output as the most immutable data point for the indexing of Ordinals, and describes all of their other metadata, collection information, an AES encryption key, and the collection owner wallet(s).
 Because the transaction ID and first output cannot be known for the parent at the time of the child inscription creation, children will cross-reference the parent ordinal by satoshi number as the best available data point for the indexing within children ordinals.